t288matt/vatpac-stats/docs/CONFIGURATION.md

 Configuration can be updated at runtime through:

 1. Environment variable changes (requires restart)
-2. Database configuration table updates
+2. API endpoint configuration updates

-3. API endpoint configuration updates
+**Note**: Database configuration tables have been removed.
+All configuration is now handled via environment variables.

 ## Monitoring Configuration